NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 };
 ```

-The file uses some [Indexes](https://docs.fauna.com/fauna/current/concepts/glossary#Index) to query for a pokemon by name or by id that do not exist yet.
+The file uses some [indexes](https://docs.fauna.com/fauna/current/concepts/glossary#Index) to query for a Pokemon by `name` or by `id` that do not exist yet.

-An Index is like a group of your data that can be used to [get a lot of work done](https://docs.fauna.com/fauna/current/api/fql/indexes), like looking up a Pokemon by their `id`.
+An Index is like a filtered view of your data that can be used to [get a lot of work done](https://docs.fauna.com/fauna/current/api/fql/indexes), like looking up a Pokemon by their `id`.

 Indexes can be created via FQL or using the graphical interface on the Fauna dashboard.

 Let's use both, just to get a feel for the possibilities.

-We'll use the graphical interface to create the Index that will allow us to search for a Pokemon using their `id`.
+We'll use the graphical interface to create the Index that will allow us to search for a Pokemon using its `id`.

 ![new index](new-index.png)

-As name I chose `pokemonById`.
-The `terms` (aka "Lookup terms") are fields by which you want to search the Documents that are part of the Collection you specify.
+As a name for this index, I chose `pokemonById`.
+The `terms` (aka "Lookup terms") are fields by which you want to search the documents in a collection.

 Enter `id` for "field".

 Notice how it automatically changed to `data.id`?
 The Document for a single Pokemon can be thought of as a JavaScript object.
 It has a few fields.
 Like the `ref` one, that stores an identifier to that specific document.
 The data we stored lives under the `data` key.

-Next up is the Index that allows us to search for a Pokemon by their `name`.
-Let's create this Index via FQL.
+Next up is the index that allows us to search for a Pokemon by their `name`.
+Let's create this index via FQL.

 The Fauna dashboard has an area called "shell" where you can enter FQL queries and see the results.